Generic Name: liraglutide (LIR-a-GLOO-tide)

-- If diarrhea, nausea, or vomiting occurs, you will need to take care not to become dehydrated.
+- If you cannot drink liquids by mouth or if you have nausea, vomiting, or diarrhea that does not go away, you will need to take care not to become dehydrated.
 Contact your doctor for instructions.
 Dehydration may lead to new or worsening kidney problems.

-- Lab tests, including calcitonin levels, thyroid ultrasound, blood glucose levels, or hemoglobin A1c, may be performed while you use Victoza.
+- Lab tests may be performed while you use Victoza.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Victoza should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Victoza while you are pregnant.
-It is not known if Victoza is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using Victoza.

 Possible side effects of Victoza: